oracle/node-oracledb/doc/api.md

-  Along with a cursor per entry in the connection's statement cache, any new statements that a connection is currently executing, or ResultSets that haven't been released (in neither situation are these yet cached), will also consume a cursor.
+  Along with a cursor per entry in the connection's statement cache, any new statements that a connection is currently executing, or ResultSets that have not been released (in neither situation are these yet cached), will also consume a cursor.
 Make sure that *open_cursors* is large enough to accommodate the maximum open cursors any connection may have.
 The upper bound required is